Lesion45/go-grpc-auth/README.md

-# Authentification service
+# Authentication service
-This project is an API for JWT-based authentification
+This project is an API for JWT-based authentication
 ## Features
 * Registrate a new user
 * Log in a user